Sparse Autoencoders are Topic Models: Evaluating SAE Topic Models

 \subsection{Evaluation on Image Datasets}

 \mypara{Datasets} We evaluate topic models on three image datasets: CIFAR100 \citep{krizhevsky2009learning} (50,000 images), Food101 \citep{bossard14} (75,750 images), and SUN397 \citep{xiao2010sun} (108,618 images).
-We create detailed captions by \textsc{InternVL3.5-14B} \citep{wang2025internvl3} for all images, which are necessary for learning topic models.
+To embed images, we use \textsc{ViT-B-16-SigLIP} from OpenCLIP \citep{ilharco2021openclip}.
+We also create detailed, long-form captions by \textsc{InternVL3.5-14B} \citep{wang2025internvl3} for all images, which are necessary for learning topic models.
 For baselines that only process text data, we make a best-effort comparison by training them on captions.
 However, SAEs, FASTopic, and CombinedTM directly use image embeddings.
 Caption preprocessing for learning word emission probabilities follows \cref{sec:experiments:language}.

-\mypara{SAE Pretraining} We pretrain a SAE for images on SigLIP embeddings of 360 million images in LAION-400M \citep{schuhmann2021laion}.
-Concretely, we train a BatchTopK SAE \citep{bussmann2024batchtopk} for 50,000 steps with batch size 20,000 on image embeddings of \textsc{ViT-B-16-SigLIP} from OpenCLIP \citep{ilharco2021openclip}.
-The SAE has expansion factor of 32 and 32 active features per embedding.
-It achieved reconstruction $R^2 = 0.872$.
-Again, we interpret features on datasets separately for fair comparison.
+SAEs furthermore support alternative interpretation methods for images, such as top-$k$ most activating images per feature with subsequent description or keyword extraction, however we use only captions here to allow a fair comparison to baselines.

 \mypara{Results} \cref{tab:results:imagedataset} shows metrics averaged across three image datasets.
 Similar to text data, SAE-TM identifies significantly more coherent topics than other methods, which confirms its strong performance in analyzing image data as well.
 However, its topic diversity is weaker than some baselines but comparable to its performance on text datasets.
 This means other methods can increase the diversity of their topics on image datasets, while SAE-TM remains stable.
 We attribute this to modality effects, as image embeddings focus on a few foreground objects \citep{li2025unbiased,xiao2025flair,kar2024brave}, and SAE features sometimes represent concepts that cannot be explained well in language, subsequently binding high-frequency words in interpretation.
 However, this performance gap warrants further improvements to SAE feature interpretation to focus on topic-relevant words.
 As an orthogonal contribution, we observe that other methods that operate on image embeddings (CombinedTM and FASTopic) also yield good topics.
 CombinedTM performs well for a low number of topics, whereas FASTopic remains stable across different numbers of topics.
 This confirms the potential for learning TMs using image embeddings alone.